Your dog won’t drink water? Top 5 reasons why & what you can do

 Persuading your dog to drink water

 In any circumstance, a dog should drink regularly.
-If this isn’t happening, there’s a few things you can do to further persuade your dog to drink water:
+Otherwise, your dog may become dehydrated.
+If your dog won’t drink water like they used to, there’s a few things you can do to further persuade your dog to drink water:

 - Changing position: Simply changing the position of the water bowl may sometimes work.